MicrosoftDocs/azure-docs/articles/event-hubs/event-hubs-tutorial-visualize-anomalies.md

 For this tutorial, you need an Event Hubs namespace and an event hub.
 These resources can all be created using Azure CLI or Azure PowerShell.
 Use the same resource group and location for all of the resources.
 Then at the end, you can remove everything in one step by deleting the resource group.

 The following sections describe how to do these required steps.
-Follow the CLI *or* the PowerShell instructions.
+Follow the CLI *or* the PowerShell instructions to perform the following steps:

 1. Create a [resource group](../azure-resource-manager/resource-group-overview.md).